Ensembling Sparse Autoencoders: Implementation Details

 \subsection{Hyperparameter Selection}

 For the smallest model (GELU-1L), we conduct an extensive hyperparameter search across the learning rate, sparsity coefficient, and the expansion factor (Supplementary Figure \ref{sfig:gelu_hyperparam}), where the expansion factor refers to the multiplicative factor for the input activation dimensionality to get the SAE's hidden dimensionality ($k = d \times \text{Expansion Factor}$).
-We select the hyperparameters that get closest to 90\% explained variance to ensure that the reconstructions are fatihful to the original activations.
+We select the hyperparameters that get closest to 90\% explained variance while having the smallest L0 to ensure that the reconstructions are faithful to the original activations and the SAE decompositions are sparse.

 For the larger Pythia-160M and Gemma 2-2B, we use the same learning rate from GELU-1L and consider expansion factors which give SAEs with a similar dimensionality ($k$) as the SAE for GELU-1L.
-We perform a sweep over the hyperparameter which controls the sparsity of the SAE (TopK value for Pythia-160M and the $L_0$ coefficient for Gemma 2-2B) and select the values that give us an explained variance closest to 90\% (Supplementary Figure \ref{sfig:pythia_gemma_hyperparam}).
+We perform a sweep over the hyperparameter which controls the sparsity of the SAE (TopK value for Pythia-160M and the L0 coefficient for Gemma 2-2B) and select the values that give us an explained variance closest to 90\% (Supplementary Figure \ref{sfig:pythia_gemma_hyperparam}).
+For the Pythia-70M model used in the downstream tasks, the hyperparameter values were borrowed from prior work~\citep{karvonen2024evaluating, marks2024sparse}.
 The final selected hyperparameter values are provided in Supplementary Table \ref{stab:hyperparam_selections}.

 \begin{suppfigure}[h!]

 \end{suppfigure}

 \begin{suppfigure}[t!]